OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 # NMEA-multiplexer's Web Implementation Basics (and beyond)
-This module is one illustration of what can be done from  Web client, on top of the `NMEA-multiplexer`.
+This module is one illustration of what can be done from  Web and/or REST client, on top of the `NMEA-multiplexer`.
 This includes the way to start the Multiplexer (through its configuration file), and the way to reach the data to display on a web page.